Conquer (The Walking Dead): Plot

-One morning, Morgan brews coffee in his camp when a man (Benedict Samuel) with a "W" written in his forehead approaches and holds him at gunpoint.
+One morning, Morgan brews coffee in his camp when a man named Owen (Benedict Samuel) with a "W" written on his forehead approaches and holds him at gunpoint.
 He explains that he and his group, the Wolves, are hunting down other survivors and eliminating them.
-Morgan offers his supplies in exchange for being let go, but the Wolf refuses.
-Morgan evades another Wolf's attempt to ambush him and knocks both of them out with his walking stick.
+Morgan offers his supplies in exchange for being let go, but the Wolf refuses and engages in a dance off with him.
+Morgan evades another Wolf's attempt to ambush him and knocks both of them out with his staff.

 In Alexandria, Rick regains consciousness after being knocked out by Michonne and is informed that Pete has been separated from Jessie, and Deanna is holding a forum to decide whether Rick should be exiled.
 Maggie tries to talk Deanna out of it, but is unsuccessful.

 Outside the walls, Sasha buries a group of walkers she had killed.
 However, still emotionally unstable, she goes into the grave and lies among the pile of corpses.
 Elsewhere outside the wall Daryl and Aaron see a survivor wearing a red poncho (Jason Alexander Davis) in the forest, but lose track of him, and decide to scavenge supplies from a food truck.
 However, they set off a trap that unleashes a horde of walkers and are forced to take shelter inside a car.

 Tensions continue to rise between the outsiders and members of the community.
 Carol visits Pete and asks him to check on Tara, who is still wounded.
 When he refuses, Carol pulls a knife and threatens him, saying that she can get away with claiming self-defense.
 Elsewhere, Glenn sees Nicholas climbing over the wall and follows him into the woods.
 While tracking him, Glenn is shot and wounded by Nicholas.

 Back at the car, Morgan arrives and Daryl and Aaron are able to escape.
 Aaron invites Morgan to Alexandria, but Morgan declines, asking instead for directions and shows them the map he picked up in the church.
 As Daryl looks at the directions he sees Abraham's handwritten note to Rick, recognizing Morgan as a friend.